-In this blog, we will tackle this topic, exploring how analytical psychology can contribute to addressing the issue of suppressed aggression and its implications.
+In this blog, we will tackle this topic, exploring how analytical psychology can contribute to addressing the issue of Repressed anger and its implications.

-Carl Jung, the father of analytical psychology, pushed us to look at our ‘shadow self’ – those unseen corners of our personality where aggressive urges hibernate.
-When we keep ignoring these urges, they swell up, ready to explode into harmful actions.
+Carl Jung, the father of analytical psychology, pushed us to look at our ‘shadow self’ – those unseen corners of our personality where suppressed anger urges hibernate.
+When we ignore these urges, they swell up, ready to explode into harmful actions.

-Jung advised psychotherapy should help us channel aggression away from damage, and towards self-growth.
-For example, children might harbor aggression due to high parental expectations, leading to anxiety and dangerous thoughts.
+Jung advised psychotherapy should help us channel anger away from damage and towards self-growth.
+For example, children might harbor repressed anger due to high parental expectations, leading to anxiety and dangerous thoughts.
 If not managed, these thoughts could mutate into destructive behaviors.

-Sadly, both children and adults, have difficulty managing their aggression.
-Jung’s theories could be beneficial in helping people to use creativity to move away from unhealthy behaviors.
-Unfortunately, modern lifestyles don’t offer the same ways that earlier generations had to express their aggression in positive, constructive ways.
-Nowadays, children can be exposed to (violent) online content without having a proper outlet for their aggression, causing it to become bottled up and repressed.
+Nowadays, children can be exposed to (violent) online content without having a proper outlet for their repressed aggression, causing it to become bottled up and repressed.

-It’s important to understand that when we suppress aggression, it doesn’t vanish.
+It’s important to understand that when we repress anger, it doesn’t vanish.
 It lies low, silently shaping our behaviors, twisting our worldview, damaging our relationships, and diminishing our self-esteem.

-Suppressing aggression can be influenced by various factors and reasons.
+Various factors and reasons can influence repressed anger.
 One is that families often have unique emotional dynamics where certain emotions are considered off-limits or exclusive to specific family members.

-For example, a man was raised in a family where only his mother was permitted to express her anger.
+For example, a man was raised in a family where only his mother could express her anger.
 He, his sister, and his father were expected to be polite and to step away when she became aggressive.
 As a result, he adopted this same attitude outside of the family.
 He kept his own anger inside, which led to stomach issues that couldn’t be diagnosed medically.

 During psychotherapy, he finally realized that the cause of his stomach problems was all the repressed anger that he had kept in for so long.
-After understanding and expressing his anger, especially towards his mother, his stomach ailments disappeared.
+His stomach ailments disappeared after understanding and expressing his anger, especially towards his mother.

 So, when children can’t manage their aggressive feelings, they bury them, resulting in a toxic cocktail of frustration, resentment, and anger.
 Sometimes, this can explode into school violence, self-harm, or psycho-somatic problems, as in the case mentioned above.

-Hidden aggression often reveals itself subtly through behavior, emotion, and physical signs.
-Spotting these signs is vital to tackle hidden aggression before it causes tragedy.
+Hidden anger often reveals itself subtly through behavior, emotion, dreams, and physical signs.
+Spotting these signs is vital to tackle suppressed anger before it causes tragedy.
 Some of the key signals to watch out for are: